Australian High Commission

 The Direct Aid Program

-The Direct Aid Program (DAP) is a small grants program funded by the Australian Government and managed from the Australian High Commission in Port Moresby.
+The Direct Aid Program (DAP) is a flexible small grants program funded by the Australian Government and managed through the Australian High Commission in Port Moresby.
+The program aims to support projects with a strong development focus that complement Australia's broader aid program.